 Jane Novak holds more than two decades’ experience in the publishing industry.
 After working as a publisher and literary agent at prestigious organizations, she established the Jane Novak Literary Agency.
 Deeply passionate about representing fresh Australian talent, Jane represents authors across multiple genres.
 While she is closed to fiction submissions, you can still send your non-fiction titles.
 Check out the submission guidelines and contact Jane accordingly.

 17. Monica Dennison

 The Dennison Line is a literary agency established by Monica Dennison in the year 2007.
 Her qualifications would convince you as to why she is the right person to support your manuscript.
 In addition to being an agent, she is an author and editor, with good experience of creating contacts in the publishing industry.
 Writers in Sydney should get in touch with her as she is looking to represent fiction and other genres.
 Make sure to have an overview of your plot, characters and themes ready.
 Quickly glance at her submission prerequisites before contacting her.
+Note that Monica accepts fiction and all other genres.
 You can also connect with her via LinkedIn.